myphuong0309/Show-attend-and-tell-pytorch/README.md

-# Show, Attend and Tell - Image Captioning with Visual Attention
+# [PYTORCH] Show, Attend and Tell - Neural Image Caption Generation with Visual Attention

-PyTorch implementation of the paper "Show, Attend and Tell: Neural Image Caption Generation with Visual Attention" by Xu et al. (2015).
+Here is my PyTorch implementation of the paper "Show, Attend and Tell: Neural Image Caption Generation with Visual Attention" by Xu et al. (2015).

 ## Overview